Missouri, the United States Executive Search

 Our parallel mapping methodology means we already hold live intelligence on restructuring, transition windows, compensation patterns, and candidate attraction opportunities when a brief arrives.

 In Missouri, the cost of a wrong executive hire extends far beyond the recruitment fee.
-Our interview-fee model lets clients see real market output and qualified candidates before the bulk of the investment is committed.
+Our Proof-First Search model lets clients see real market output and qualified candidates before the bulk of the investment is committed.

 We build a live market map before outreach accelerates, so clients see who exists in St. Louis versus the I‑44 and I‑70 corridors.
 That reduces rework and compresses timelines.
 Our approach is detailed in the methodology.